Side by Side

 • Pronunciation and intonation

-Each submission is judged on the language skills of both participants.
+Each submission is judged on the language skills of both students and therefore should involve two students of a similar ability.

 Submission process